James Oglethorpe: Return to England

 Oglethorpe returned to England on 28 September 1743, after the last attack on St. Augustine failed.
 He continued to be somewhat involved in the colony's affairs, attempting to stop a distinction being established between holding civil and military power, but he never returned to Georgia and generally was uninterested in the activities of the trustees.
 Oglethorpe was subject to a court-martial, in which it was alleged he misused funds.
 He was acquitted after two days.
 Oglethorpe married Elizabeth Wright on 15 September 1744.

-Oglethorpe fought in the British Army during the Jacobite rising of 1745.
-By then a major-general, he took command of troops that were mustering in York, England, about 600 men.
-Scots invading under Charles Edward Stuart penetrated into England.
-Oglethorpe was tasked with intercepting retreating Scots before they reached Preston, Lancashire, in December 1745.
-On the 17th, he was initially ordered to engage with the rear of the Scots, led by George Murray, at Shap.
-The orders were amended to trap the Scots in town early the next morning upon Oglethorpe's intelligence, but the Scots left as the orders were changed.
-The following day, Oglethorpe travelled to Clifton in Westmorland and took a bridge from the Scots before the Clifton Moor Skirmish that evening.
-At the skirmish, the British were defeated.
-Because Oglethorpe had allowed Scots to escape from Shap, he was blamed with the defeat, accused of disobeying orders, and potentially being a Jacobite.
+Oglethorpe served in the British Army during the Jacobite rising of 1745.
+By then a major general, he took command of approximately 600 government troops which were mustering in York, England.
+Jacobite Army troops under Charles Edward Stuart had penetrated into England, and Oglethorpe was tasked in December 1745 with intercepting retreating Jacobite forces before they reached Preston, Lancashire.
+On 17 December, he was initially ordered to engage with the rear of the Jacobite army, led by George Murray, at Shap.
+The orders were amended to trap the Jacobites in town early the next morning upon Oglethorpe's intelligence, but the Jacobite Army left as the orders were changed.
+The following day, Oglethorpe travelled to Clifton, Cumbria and captured a bridge from the Jacobites before the Clifton Moor Skirmish that evening.
+At the skirmish, the government forces were unable to prevent the Jacobites from escaping.
+Because Oglethorpe had allowed the Jacobites to escape from Shap, he was blamed by being accused of disobeying orders, and potentially being a Jacobite.
 The following year, Oglethorpe was court martialled for his actions.
-After a lengthy defense, he was acquitted by a panel of twelve high-ranking military officials, led by Thomas Wentworth.
+After a lengthy defense, he was acquitted by a panel of twelve high-ranking Army officers, led by Thomas Wentworth.
 On 19 September 1747, Oglethorpe was promoted to lieutenant general.
-However, the Duke of Cumberland, who had been in command at Clifton Moor, 'blacklisted' Oglethorpe from holding command.
+However, the Duke of Cumberland, who had been in command at Clifton Moor, blacklisted Oglethorpe from holding a command ever again.

 He then worked on various reform efforts, with little success, until Oglethorpe and Philip Russell lost their parliamentary seats to James More Molyneux and Philip Carteret Webb in 1754.
 Oglethorpe's loss has been attributed to his moving to Essex and supporting the Jewish Naturalisation Act, but Baine considers that the election was "rigged against him".
 Webb and Molyneux gained control of the constituency's steward, bailiff, and constable.
 They allowed more voters to be admitted than were qualified, in a process known as faggot voting.
 Around fifty more people voted in the 1754 election than had the previous cycle, in stark contrast to voter numbers that had remained essentially the same since Oglethorpe was elected.
 While Oglethorpe and Burrell protested to parliament, the election results were upheld.